 Reportedly, this was Kurt’s main guitar, for a few shows on a row until he got his Mosrite Gospel during their brief hiatus in August of 1990 when their tour resumed, this Aria Pro became secondary equipment until the night of September 22nd on Seattle’s Motor Sports International Garage, when he destroyed it.

 Mosrite Gospel Mark IV

-After several years of many second hand, Univox knock offs, Kurt got his hands on an actual Mosrite in a shop called Real Guitars in San Francisco.
-One of the rarest pieces of gear in Kurt Cobain’s catalogue, it was never smashed and saw extensive usage until it disappeared, reportedly, he ended up pawning it to a shop in Los Angeles, California sometime around 1991.
+After several years of many second-hand, Univox knockoffs, Kurt got his hands on an actual Mosrite in a shop called Real Guitars in San Francisco.
+One of the rarest pieces of gear in Kurt Cobain’s catalog, it was never smashed and saw extensive usage until it disappeared, reportedly, he ended up pawning it to a shop in Los Angeles, California sometime around 1991.

 It’s easy to figure that Kurt grew fond of this piece, perhaps it was a childhood dreamt item he couldn’t get until his newfound fame and money came through.
 Aside from being one of the few six-strings to be still in one piece, a Mosrite with a Mark IV body is one of the strangest things to find, it was back in the 90s and so it remains in this day and age.